RemyCo/pfeEmberORS/README.md

 # path-editor

 This project, in charge for the city of Angers in France, was made for a PFE, a graduation project.
 It is a cyclist route calculator, to be put in the app of the city of Angers later.
-The server side use OSRM, and the client side use Ember and Leaflet to properly make the route calculator.
+The server side use ORS, and the client side use Ember and Leaflet to properly make the route calculator.

 ## Prerequisites